Blog/Comparison

 Who Should Choose What

-Choose Incredible if you do strength training and want your recovery data to actually reflect your lifting volume and muscle fatigue — not just your heart rate during the session.
+Choose Incredible if you do strength training and want logged lifting work included in your daily training picture instead of represented only by workout heart rate.
 Also if you prefer a completely free, private experience.

 Choose Athlytic if you are primarily a cardio athlete and want a focused recovery dashboard from an established app.
 Athlytic has a larger user base and longer track record.